janosgyerik/hiring-tools/README.md

 2. Include the Joel Test in the job posting if your score is 8 or more.
    (Otherwise make a note to start making serious changes at your workplace.)

-3. Think of everything that makes your workplace great and fun and include it, for example:
+3. Think of everything that makes your workplace great and fun and include it.
+   For example:
    - open-space / private offices
    - high-quality chairs
    - bookshelf with great books
    - brown bag lunches, lightning talks, hackathons

+4. Market the position on channels where good programmers are likely to look.
+   For example:
+   - Stack Overflow Jobs
+   - Software Craftmanship meetups
+   - Other geeky events and conferences

 ### Selecting good programmers